Info Center title text

 Dropdown arrow

-Mile 12 ½: Fairmount Historic Neighborhood will behaving Waffles in the Park.
+Mile 12 ½: Fairmount Historic Neighborhood will be having Waffles in the Park.
 For more than a decade the Fairmount Neighborhood Association has been the place to motivate runners on the marathon route.
 A big thanks to “Waffle House” for sponsoring and serving their yummy waffles to the neighbors and spectators.
-Due to road closure on Magnolia Ave and 5th Ave., the best way to get to Fairmount Park is from Allen Ave to Henderson.
+The best way to get to Fairmount Park is from Allen Ave to Henderson.
 The address for Fairmount Park is 1500 5th Ave., Ft.
 Worth, TX.

-Most runners are now going further than they have run before during training.
-Bodies are low on fuel and most runners have found the infamous“wall.”
+Mile 20: Most runners are now going further than they have run before during training.
+Bodies are low on fuel and most runners have found the infamous “wall.”
 Meet these runners at Overton Park and keep their spirits high!

 Mile 23: The last few miles of the race cross around the Woodshed restaurant on the Trinity Trails.
 This is when each runner is in need of a final push to finish strong!